WangWenhao0716/ISC-Track1-Submission/Test/README.md

 We augment query and reference datasets to match locally.
 The codes for augmentation are given in ```augmentation``` folder.

 ### Query
-For query, we design 3 augmentations, i.e. center cropping, selective searching, and detection.
+For query, we design 3 augmentations, i.e. center cropping, selective search, and detection.

 Center cropping: We use center cropping to generate 5 images, the schematic are as follows.

 ![The first center cropping](https://github.com/WangWenhao0716/ISC-Track1-Submission/blob/main/Test/aug_1.pdf)

 ![The second center cropping](https://github.com/WangWenhao0716/ISC-Track1-Submission/blob/main/Test/aug_2.pdf)

+Selective search: We perform selective search and NMS to find the interested parts of an image.
+Note that selective search is very time-consuming, therefore using multi-cores CPUs manually is highly recommended (Sorry for not developing automatically programes).

+Detection: We use Yolo-V5 to detect overlay images.
+The related training and test codes and readme are given in Yolo-V5 Folder.

 ### Reference